 Streamline communication and improve collaboration

-Manages stakeholder expectations
+Manage stakeholder expectations

-Enables proper task prioritisation
+Enable proper task prioritisation

-Supports strategic planning activities
+Support strategic planning

-When paired with an integrative and real-time tool, project roadmaps allow key decision-makers to have a clear understanding of project progress and value at present as well as moving into the future.
-This allows them to view different projects within their portfolio on a higher level and make strategic decisions on the best opportunities to increase value for the organisation.
-Without this view, organisations could be making decisions based on half-baked information and miss critical opportunities to maximise resources within their organisation.
+When paired with a real-time tool, project roadmaps display project progress and value in the present and future.
+This allows key decision-makers to view different projects within their portfolio on a higher level.
+Then, they can make strategic decisions on the best opportunities to increase value for the organisation.
+Without this view, organisations could be making decisions based on half-baked information.
+Or worse, they can miss critical opportunities to maximise resources within their organisation.

 Key features of a project roadmap